paines/raylib-scm/README.md

 # raylib-scm

-Chiken Scheme bindings for Raylib Game Library (https://www.raylib.com/, https://github.com/raysan5/raylib).
+Chiken Scheme 5 bindings for Raylib Game Library (https://www.raylib.com/, https://github.com/raysan5/raylib).

+This is a work in progress and so far only basic_window.scm is ported and runable out-of-the-box.
+This is because since Chicken Scheme Version 5 the import was heavily rewritten and all exmaples must be adapted.

+Keep in mind that raylib itself must be compiled as a shared library via  build\cmake -DSHARED=1 ..
+Also ldconfig seems to be mandatory in order that libs are found in /usr/local/lib

 [![License](https://img.shields.io/github/license/yashrk/raylib-scm.svg?style=social)](LICENSE)